MichaelAGolden/pymerchant/README.md

 # Requirements - as outlined in initial project pitch

-> 1. Premise is you are a trader in either "olden time" or fantasy world and travel from city to city buying WHOLESALE COMMODITIES to transport and sell elsewhere
+> 1. You are a trader in either in "olden time" or fantasy world and travel from city to city buying wholesale commodities to transport and sell elsewhere
 > 2. Prices are function of supply and demand at city level (fluctuations due to world events, or projects, other competitors, businesses)
 > 3. You can ask in cities about rumors and news, which will hint at future supply and demand changes, thereby give you knowledge about pricing
-> 4. Game is a 360 day 12 month year, where each day you can trade, travel, or wait.
+> 4. Game is played on a 360 day 12 month year, where each day you can trade, travel, or wait.

-Game is open per requirements to traveling via ship or caravan, could explore a world traveling game instead of just a regional city trader game.
+Game is open per requirements, to traveling via ship or caravan, could explore a world traveling game instead of just a regional city trader game.

 # Elements of play